Toddy vs Filtron vs Oxo – The Best Full Immersion Cold Brew Coffee Makers

 • Paper filter bags

 After steeping for 48 hours, remove the rubber stopper, and place the brewing chamber on top of the decanter.
+(Recommended steep times from the Specialty Coffee Association and James Hoffmann.)

 The coffee gets filtered through the felt filter-pad, and is collected in the decanter.
 Toddy claims that the coffee made in their coffee maker is 67% less acid than regular coffee.
 Take that with a grain of salt…